scottmckendry/Windots/readme.md

 ## 🎉 Features
 - **Automated Dependency Installation:** Utilises [Winget](https://learn.microsoft.com/en-us/windows/package-manager/winget/) and [Chocolatey](https://chocolatey.org/) for streamlined installation of required dependencies.
 - **Automated Update Checks:** Regularly checks for updates using git.
-If updates are pending, a notification is when starting a new PowerShell session.
+If updates are pending, a notification is displayed when starting a new PowerShell session.

 ![image](https://github.com/scottmckendry/Windots/assets/39483124/89598017-6315-4054-ae56-be1f827c32a4)